mm19185/WeeWX-FTP-Upload-Optimizer/README.md

 | Optimized  | Threaded                       | 4       | 38          | 7.38 s     |
 | Optimized  | Threaded                       | 8       | 36          | 5.97 s     |

-> **Note:** Threaded uploads yield up to ~2× speedup in practice, depending on network and server latency.

 ## Installation

 1. Ensure you have a backup of your original ftpupload.py, located at `/usr/share/weewx/weeutil/ftpupload.py` in case something goes wrong.
 Open `ftpupload.py` in your favorite text editor and simply paste the contents of this new and improved ftpupload.py.